panthios/barley/barley-utils/README.md

 `barley-utils` is not stable.
 It is available as a pre-release for testing purposes.

-See the [`barley-runtime` crate](https://crates.io/crates/barley-runtime) for an example of how to use this crate.
+See the [`barley-interface` crate](https://crates.io/crates/barley-runtime) for an example of how to use this crate.